jameshaworthcs/AutoCheckin/README.md

 cp .env.example .env
 ```
 Edit `.env` file with your specific configuration.
 Make sure to set the `CHECKOUT_API_KEY` for authentication testing.

+## Static Files

+The `/public` directory is used to serve static files without authentication.
+This is useful for:
+- Favicons (`favicon.ico`, `favicon.svg`)
+- Images
+- Other public assets

+To serve a static file, simply place it in the `public` directory and access it at the root URL.

 ## Development Server